clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 Again, the largest benefit of UX prototyping is improving the design and usability of the product you are working on.
 UX prototyping provides an opportunity to have deeper conversations and be more nuanced about what is being built and why.

-## My personal experience with prototyping
+## My personal experience with UX prototyping

-- experience as a UXE at Google
-  - collaborating with designers, product managers, and researchers
-  - role was unique: full time prototyping!
-  - used actual web tech: html, css, js, frameworks like React, Vue, Svelte
-    - the tech didn't matter so much as the output is a design artifact; SWEs would build out the real world feature how they saw fit
+My previous experience working in the tech industry, especially as a UX Engineer at Google, has helped me appreciate and understand the value of UX prototyping.

+Working as a UX Engineer at Google was a very unique experience and I feel privileged for having been able to do it.
+In a nutshell, my entire day was centered around prototyping and not writing any production code!
+I'm sure this is surprising to some people reading this, but yes this type of role actually exists, usually in larger companies that have the resources to dedicate to it.
+This was strictly UX prototyping using HTML, CSS, JavaScript or TypeScript, and various frontend frameworks such as React, Angular, Vue, and Lit / Web Components.
+The choice of tech used to prototype wasn't so important as the finished prototypes were viewed as design artifacts and the code as "throw away" code that would never see the light of day (other than a usability test).
+The software engineers building out the final product and would write the production code as they saw fit with the tech they felt was best.
+This often didn't cause problems as I could effectively communicate my tech decisions to the software engineers if they had questions or concerns.

+I worked closely with UX designers and visual designers, UX researchers (both quantitative and qualitative), product managers, content writers, and software engineers.
+It was a very collaborative environment to say the least!
+I've found that I thrive in a healthy and open collaborative environment, it's much more enjoyable to me than being siloed as a software engineer or frontend engineer working only on production code related tasks.

 - used real data to evaluate design concepts
 - 311 data when real data couldn't be acquired due to privacy concerns (have this as a separate topic?)
 - prototyping novel data visualization types not available in most charting libraries (Gantt charts, network diagrams)
 - user testing for accessibility

+In my current role as a Senior Software Engineer at Esri, my role hasn't strictly focused on UX prototyping, but I frequently leverage it whenever I feel that a problem space or design concept would benefit from it.

+One example of this was when I worked on a feature for Story Maps called the "Activity Map".

 - prototyping the Activity Map block for StoryMaps.com (RIP)
 - uncovered design blind spots such as